-‘Westworld’ Season 2: Release Date, Unexpected Plot And Returning Cast
+‘Westworld’ Season 2: Release Date, Unexpected Plot, And Returning Cast

 Ed Harris is one of the few cast members that has confirmed his return for Season 2.
 Harris played The Man in Black, who served as a villain in the series.
 Talulah Riley, who played host Angela, has been upgraded to a series regular for Season 2, according to Deadline.
 Jamie Simpson, who played a younger William, will likely not return as the character has likely ran his course.

 Westworld Season 2 will likely have a time jump and will not continue right after the events of the finale.
 However, the second season will address what happened when the host went wrong and attacked the guest.
-It will be interesting to see if the host are brought under control or they escape into the real world.
+It will be interesting to see if the hosts are brought under control or they escape into the real world.

 What are your theories about the second season?